-Before we get into this, a quick reminder of what ‘advent’ actually is.
-In Latin the word ‘advent’ (adventus) means ‘arrival’ or ‘coming’, and it was originally believed that in the 4/5 centuries it was a period of time before the new year that involved prayer, penance and fasting before Christian converts being baptised.
-Basically, the exact opposite of dubious office parties and seasonal over-indulgence that usually takes place in the run-up to Christmas.
+In Latin the word ‘advent’ (adventus) means ‘arrival’ or ‘coming’, and it was a period of time before the new year during the 4th and 5th centuries that involved prayer, penance and fasting before Christian converts being baptised.
+The exact opposite of the over-indulgence and excess that usually takes place in the run-up to Christmas.

 The tradition of marking the days until Christmas on an advent calendar likely started in 19th century Germany.
 Though the question of who the original inventor is still contested.

 One strong contender for the title of ‘the inventor of the advent calendar’ is Gerhard Lang, or more specifically, Gerhard Lang’s mother.
 Incidentally, the other contender was an Austrian Protestant who, in 1902, sold calendars from his bookshop, but his invention didn’t come with anything edible and everyone knows an advent calendar MUST have chocolate at least.
 More on that later.

 Anyway, Gerhard’s enterprising mother attached twenty-four cookies onto a square of cardboard for the young Gerhard to scoff in the days leading up to the festive season.
 When he was all grown up, Gerhard remembered his mum’s inspired idea and went on to manufacture his very own advent calendars in 1908 with his business partner Reichhold.
 He didn’t bother with the cookies but introduced the concept of concealing little pictures hidden behind little closed doors.